-Bachelor of Obstetrical and Gynaecological Nursing (Midwifery)
+Bachelor of Speciality in Obstetrical and Gynaecological Nursing

-The aim of the Bachelor of Obstetrical and Gynaecological Nursing is to educate midwives recognised as responsible professionals who work with women to provide the necessary support, care and advice during pregnancy, birth and puerperium, as well as directing births under their own responsibility and providing care for the newborn baby and lactating mother.
+The aim of the Bachelor of Speciality in Obstetrical and Gynaecological Nursing (Midwifery) is to educate midwives recognised as responsible professionals who work with women to provide the necessary support, care and advice during pregnancy, birth and puerperium, as well as directing births under their own responsibility and providing care for the newborn baby and lactating mother.
 This care includes preventive measures, the promotion and care of normal births, the detection of complications in the mother and child, access to medical care and other appropriate assistance and the execution of emergency measures.

 The midwife assumes an important task in counselling and health education, not only for women, but also for families and the community.
 This work must include pre-natal education and preparation for maternity and may be extended to women’s health, sexual and reproductive health and childcare.